 An important part of a just culture is being able to explain the approach that will be taken if an incident occurs.
-A just culture approach that will be taken if an incident occurs.
-A just culturer guide can be used by all parties to explain how they will respon to incidents, an antienrore point for organisational HE and incident reporting policies, and an a communication tool to help staff, patients and families undentand how the appropriate response to a member of staff involved in an incident can and response to a member of start received in an expectation as should differ according to the discumitances in which an error was made.
-As well as protecting staff from unfar targeting, using the guide helps protect patients by removing the tendency to treat water patient safety issues as individual issues.
+A just culture guide can be used by all parties to explain how they will respond to incidents, as a reference point for organisational HR and incident reporting policies, and as a communication tool to help staff, patients and families understand how the appropriate response to a member of staff involved in an incident can and should differ according to the circumstances in which an error was made.
+As well as protecting staff from unfair targeting, using the guide helps protect patients by removing the tendency to treat wider patient safety issues as individual issues.